|You can save a lot of tax money when you drive for business, charity, medical purposes and moving as well with your own car or truck!|

 People who are in business for themselves and are sole proprietors are often unaware of the savings that they can get by using a mileage deduction or mileage allowance to alleviate their upcoming tax burden.

 Federal tax law also lets you get a deduction for yourself if you work for an employer who has you do some traveling in your own car as part of your job, as long as they don't give you a reimbursement for it.
 The details are complex though.

 People who have businesses are often more aware of the mileage tax savings available, but not always.
 Here, I'll fill everyone in on the deal about how to deduct or take an allowance for the tax issue and save a lot of money.

-In the year 2013 if you drive your car or truck for business you can deduct $0.565 cents for every mile driven for business.
+In the year 2013 if you drove your car or truck for business you could have deducted $0.565 cents for every mile driven for business.
 In the year 2014 the rate is down by a half of a cent to $0.56 per mile for business travel in your car.

-In the year 2016 it is down to 54 cents per mile.
+In the year 2016 it went down to 54 cents per mile.

 The price of fuel has dropped and so this is still a fabulous deduction!